cboiriv/Activity2/README.md

 # Activity2
 Activité_Partie2_Open_Classrooms
-Here is adescription of my first exercise with git
+Here is a description of my first exercise with git